gregrickaby/nextjs-wordpress/apps/docs/development.md

 If you open `pages/[...slug].js` and look at the `getStaticProps` function, you'll see that it has a `revalidate` property set to `false`.
 That's because this project uses [on-demand revalidation](#on-demand-revalidation) instead of ISR.
 If you want to use ISR, you can set `revalidate` to a number of seconds.
 For example, to re-generate a page or post every 60 seconds, set `revalidate` to `60`.

-> In my experience, ISR has the potential to overwhelm your server[[2]](https://webdevstudios.com/2021/03/09/next-js-headless-wordpress/) if you have a large site with a lot of traffic.
+> In my experience, ISR has the potential to overwhelm your server if you have a large site with a lot of traffic[[2]](https://web.archive.org/web/20220928131746/https://webdevstudios.com/2021/03/09/next-js-headless-wordpress/).
 This is because pages/posts will be constantly querying WordPress in the background.

 ---